 Freight insurance works by essentially serving as an independent insurance policy that can offer protection for the full value of your shipment without the need to prove liability if any loss or damage occurs.

-There are a variety of coverages available for your freight.
-Familiarize yourself with the variations before making your purchase.
-Coverage is not catch all—consider what you’re shipping and how it will be traveling.
+There are a variety of freight insurance coverages available for your freight.
+It’s a good idea to familiarize yourself with the variations before making your purchase.
+Not all coverages are built the same—consider what you’re shipping and how it will be traveling.
 Here are some different classifications:

 - Named Perils - Named Perils insurance covers damages caused by perils that are specifically listed in the policy.

-- Open Cover - Open cover policies provide coverage to all shipments, no matter the value, from beginning to end, and have no expiration date.
+- Open Cover - Open cover policies provide coverage on all shipments, no matter the value, from beginning to end, and have no expiration date.